Algebraically Special, Real Alpha Geometries

-Subsequent to our work, we learnt that the local conformally Walker nature of real AS$\alpha$-geometries (transcribed into the context of complex general relativity and without reference to Walkers' work) was not just implicit in the work of Pleba\'nski and co-workers; e.g., a version of (3.27) is, in essence, given by Pleba\'nski \& R\'ozga (1984) (their Lemma IV).
-Nevertheless, our approach, with its emphasis on conformal rescaling and Walker geometry, differs from that of Pleba\'nski and co-workers.
-But the end result naturally converges on that of the hyperheavenly formalism.
-One can therefore adapt applications of the hyperheavenly equation to the study of four-dimensional neutral geometry.
+One can obviously adapt applications of the hyperheavenly equation in complex general relativity to the study of four-dimensional neutral geometry.
 In particular, various solutions of the hyperheavenly equation, e.g., Pleba\'nski \& Torres del Castillo (1982), will be of interest.
-More recently, Chudecki \& Przanowski (2008) obtained an explicit neutral metric for a real AS$\alpha$-geometry as a solution of the hyperheavenly equation.
+More recently, Chudecki \& Przanowski (2008a) obtained an explicit neutral metric for a real AS$\alpha$-geometry as a solution of the hyperheavenly equation.
 24pt {\section 4.
 Null Geometry} 12pt $(M,h,[\pi^{A'}])$ again denotes a real AS$\alpha$-geometry and we shall continue to denote its curvature quantities etc., by hatted symbols.
-When convenient, one may suppose that any point $p \in M$ has a neighbourhood $U$ such that $h = \Omega^2g$ on $U$, for some positive function $\Omega$, with $(U,g,[\pi^{A'}])$ a Walker geometry.
+When convenient, one may suppose that any point $p \in M$ has a neighbourhood $U$ such that $h = \Omega^2g$ on $U$, for some positive function $\Omega$, with $(U,g,Z_{[\pi]})$ a Walker geometry.

 Suppose $(M,h,[\pi^{A'}])$ is {\sl not} Walker.
 As already noted, (1.3) entails that $S^b = \pi_{A'}\hat\nabla^b\pi^{A'} = \omega^B\pi^{B'} \not= 0$, for some nonzero spinor $\omega^B$, where $\pi^{A'}$ is an LSR of $[\pi^{A'}]$.
 While the geometry only determines $S^b$ up to scale, the null distribution ${\cal D} := \langle S^b \rangle_{\bf R}$ is well defined.
 Indeed, the geometry defines the nested null distributions ${\cal D} \leq Z_{[\pi]} \leq {\cal H}$, where ${\cal H} = {\cal D}^\perp$, (these distributions are null of types I, II, and III, respectively, in the sense of Law 2008).
 The geometry of these nested distributions was considered in Law (2008) for $\alpha$-geometries.
 By Law (2008) (6.2.37), the condition for $\cal D$ to be auto-parallel, i.e., for any local section $q^a$ of $\cal D$, $q^b\hat\nabla_bq^a \propto q^a$, is $\hat\Phi_{ABA'B'}\omega^A\omega^B\pi^{A'}\pi^{B'} = 0$.
 If one supposes that $[\pi^{A'}]$ is a RPS, then, by Law (2008) (6.2.18), an $\alpha$-geometry is in fact an AS$\alpha$-geometry.
 Furthermore, by the proof of (6.3.14) in Law (2008), in an AS$\alpha$-geometry, $\hat\Phi_{ABA'B'}\omega^B\pi^{A'}\pi^{B'} = 0$ is the condition for $\cal H$ to be integrable.